knowitall/ollie/README.md

 relationships from English sentences.
 Ollie is designed for Web-scale information extraction, where target relations are not specified in advance.

-Ollie is our second-generation information extraction system superceding ReVerb.
-Whereas ReVerb operates on flat sequences of tokens, Ollie operates on the tree-like (graph with only small cycles) representation of a sentence using Stanford's compression of the dependencies.
+Ollie is our second-generation information extraction system .
+Whereas <a href="http://reverb.cs.washington.edu/">ReVerb</a> operates on flat sequences of tokens, Ollie works with the tree-like (graph with only small cycles) representation using Stanford's compression of the dependencies.
 This allows Ollie to capture expression that ReVerb misses, such as long-range relations.

 Ollie also captures context that modifies a binary relation.
 Presently Ollie handles attribution (He said/she believes) and enabling conditions (if X